 According to the NHS, around one in three people with epilepsy will have a family member with the condition.
-The inheritance of the condition is currently being studied by scientists, to see how and why this occurs.
+Scientists are currently studying the genes that might be involved in passing on epilepsy, to see how and why this occurs.

-Epileptic seizures are caused by rapid and erratic electrical impulses from the neurons in the brain, causing a temporary disruption.
-There are a number of different types of seizure, with the affects on the person suffering depending on which part of the brain has been affected.
+Epileptic seizures are caused by rapid and erratic electrical impulses from the neurons in the brain.
+There are lots of different types of seizure.
+The affects on the person will differ depending on the part of the brain that the seizure affects.